 I’m sure some of you have negotiated in some way throughout your wedding planning process though.
 For those of you who have, what was your own experience in negotiating with wedding vendors like?

-[Note: This is largely in reference to a SERVICE, not a product.
+[Note: This article is largely in reference to a SERVICE, not a product.
 Services and products are priced very differently for various reasons.
-Please read the above linked follow-up post for more clarification.]
+Please read the follow-up post linked above for more clarification.]

 Latest posts by Lauren (see all)

 - Newly Engaged?
 10 Steps To Start Planning Your Wedding! - January 4, 2023

 - How Much Do Weddings Cost? - January 3, 2023

 - What You Need To Know BEFORE You Start Planning Your Wedding - January 1, 2023